 WHO SHOULD ATTEND

 Scientists who are interested but not directly involved in the cannabis industry.
-This class is also applicable for persons interested in laboratory testing or regulatory bodies who are currently overseeing cannabis commissions or who are likely to oversee such commission in the near future.
+This class is also applicable for persons interested in laboratory testing or regulatory bodies that are currently overseeing cannabis commissions or who are likely to oversee such commission in the near future.

-1. Cannabis – brief history and nomenclature
+1. Cannabis – Brief history and Nomenclature

 A. Hemp vs. Marijuana